Stock market today: Wall Street swings around its records after mixed data on the economy

 NEW YORK (AP) — U.S. stocks are swinging around their records Thursday following a mixed batch of data on the economy.

-The S&P 500 was 0.2% lower in morning trading after wavering earlier between modest gains and losses.
-The Dow Jones Industrial Average was down 83 points, or 0.2%, as of 10:15 a.m.
+The S&P 500 was 0.2% lower in midday trading after wavering between earlier gains and losses.
+The Dow Jones Industrial Average was down 68 points, or 0.2%, as of 11:10 a.m.
 Eastern time, and the Nasdaq composite was virtually flat.

 But other reports released in the morning showed some softening in the economy, which kept alive hopes that the long-term trend for inflation remains downward.